 Begin by encouraging patients to drink more water.

 Supplements like d-mannose, vitamin C, probiotics, or herbs such as uva ursi and berberine are great options for patients with UTIs.

 For confirmed yeast infections, Day’s go-to treatment is boric acid or Yeast Arrest, a natural vaginal suppository made by Dr. Tori Hudson’s Vitanica supplement line.
-The product contains a blend of boric acid, tea tree oil, neem oil, Oregon grape root, Lactobacillus probiotics, and homeopathic botanicals, in a base of cocoa butter.
+The product is a homeopathic suppository with a cocoa butter base and supportive natural ingredients including boric acid, tea tree oil, neem oil, Oregon grape root, Lactobacillus probiotics, and homeopathic botanicals, in a base of cocoa butter.
 “It is highly effective at relieving uncomfortable symptoms and usually clears the infection completely with twice a day use for 7-14 days,” she reported.
-Yeast Arrest is also an effective BV treatment.

 “If the infection is severe enough that antibiotics truly are needed, then the patient should always be given probiotics along with that prescription,” Day urged.
 Using “high dose probiotic supplements during the course of antibiotics––taken at a different time of day, two hours away from the antibiotic doses––and then for two to four weeks afterwards, can help to maintain the healthy flora and prevent a vaginal yeast infection.”